The Coughlans of Coolnagarrane

 My great grandfather Michael Coughlan was born to Daniel Coughlan and Julia McCarthy on September 28, 1884 at Coolnagarrane near Skibbereen, County Cork, Ireland (view Michaels birth record).
 The Coughlans were a farming family, probably having farmed this same land for at least three generations; a William Coughlan is listed as the tenant of three plots of land in the 1860's Griffith's Valuation of Coolnagarrane and my guess is that this is Daniel's father.

-According to the 1901 Census of Ireland, both Daniel and Julia were born about 1842 and they could speak both Gaelic and English.
+According to the 1901 Census of Ireland, both Daniel and Julia were born about 1842 and they could speak both Irish and English.
 Michael's older brothers, Patrick and John, born about 1877 and 1879 respectively, were both still living with the family and helping their father on the farm.
 Both Michael and his younger sisters, Lizzie and Kate, are shown as attending school - which according to Til would have been the Christian Brother's school in Skibbereen - at the time this census was taken.

 If the stories that my grandmother remembers her father Michael telling are true then it was very shortly after this census was taken that he left home to find work in Liverpool, England.
 He worked there for a short while before returning home to say his final goodbyes to his family before departing for far more distant shores.
 Michael would never see his home or his parents again.